SeloSlav/tindermation/README.md

 ![Tindermation Logo](https://github.com/santafebound/tindermation/blob/master/web_hi_res_512.png)

 ## Description
 Tindermation is an automation script that swipes right on every single encounter.
-It also sends corny pick-up lines for each match.
 This project was forked from <a href="https://github.com/feelobot">feelobot</a> and updated for use in the latest Tinder installations.
+I've simplified the script just to get it running so it doesn't send pick up lines just yet.
+I also need to upgrade to Tinder Plus to experiment a little bit more!
+Enjoy.

 ## Setup Instructions